HallowGuy/MoonDust/README.md

 ## Friendly Error Pages

-Nginx serves custom pages for `400`, `404`, and `500` errors from the `static-html` directory and intercepts upstream errors as well.
+Nginx serves custom pages for `400`, `404`, and `500` errors from the `frontend/html/static-html` directory and intercepts upstream errors as well.
 Requests are redirected to Keycloak using a relative `/realms/...` path so the configuration works regardless of the external host name.
 Feel free to modify these pages to fit your branding.